brittonlaroche/MongoDB-Demos/Stitch/charts-google/README.md

 </html>
 ```
 ## Next Steps
-Check out the next stitch tutorial on adding an org chart to your application [Embed and Org Chart](../charts-org)
+Check out the next stitch tutorial on adding an org chart to your application: [Embedding an Org Chart](../charts-org)!